noob4ik/tutorials/dice-game/README.md

 ### Creating a dice-game backend part

-The game logic of dice-game is implemented ourselves, your task is to implement functions routing and entry function for interaction with Fluence node in `lib.rs` file.
+The game logic of dice-game is already implemented in [`GameManager`](backend/src/game_manager.rs), your task is to implement functions routing and entry function for interaction with Fluence node in [`lib.rs`](backend/src/lib.rs) file.

-So, open `lib.rs` in your favorite text editor, you can see the following code
+So, open it in your favorite text editor, you can see the following code

 ```Rust
 mod error_type;